sarahmonster/hire-sarah/_projects/nautilus.md

 {% include portfolio-panel.md
-  metadata="Define a colour palette" heading="Now for something different: colours that aren't pink" content="The aim of Nautilus' colour palette is to provide a useful array of colours that allow for a wide range of different palettes and moods, but still function harmoniously when paired together.
+  metadata="Define a colour palette" heading="Now for something different: colours that aren't pink" content="The aim of Nautilus' colour palette is to allow for a wide range of different palettes and moods, whilst still functioning harmoniously together.

-  This was a pretty lengthy process, and involved a lot of very technical reading about colour!
-I started by working with a series of different colour pickers, but found none of them really met my needs fully, so I ended up building my own tool [reference when available] to generate colour steps in a predictable way.
-(Still in progress!)
+  I started the palette by working with a series of different colour pickers, but found none of them really met my needs fully.
+I'm currently building a tool to programmatically generate colour ramps in a consistent way.

-  The system provides a palette of seven colours (red, pink, purple, blue, cyan, green, yellow), each with 10 tints and shades, balanced against a greyscale gradient to ensure predictable numerical contrast for accessibility purposes.
+  The system provides a palette of seven hues, each with 10 tints and shades, balanced against a greyscale gradient to ensure predictable numerical contrast for accessibility purposes.
 It also provides a neutral palette of greys to match.
-Components also check for adequete colour contrast and warn if elements don't have sufficient contrast against their backgrounds." image="/assets/img/nautilus/colour.png" alt="Post on make.wordpress.org inviting community to participate as researchers"
+Components check for adequate colour contrast to ensure accessibility." image="/assets/img/nautilus/colour.png" alt="Post on make.wordpress.org inviting community to participate as researchers"
 %}